Skip to main content

 In Connecticut, a law enacted last year mandates rates and dates for using PCR in plastic beverage containers.
 In New Jersey, a law taking effect this year sets PCR requirements for rigid plastic containers, plastic carryout bags, beverage containers and trash bags, with incremental increases established.

 By 2036, rigid containers in New Jersey will need to contain at least 50% PCR, while beverage containers will need to contain at least 50% PCR by 2045.
-Laws like these have prompted companies like ExxonMobil® to startup advanced recycling facilities that can break down hard-to-recycle plastics, turning the raw materials into components that can be used for new products.

 On-Pack Labeling Claims